hmchen47/DataScience/Notes/p04a-Bayesian.md

       \[ \mathbb{P}(\theta \in C | X_1, \dots, X_N) = 1 - \alpha \]

-+ Faviors of Bayesian inference
++ Favors of Bayesian inference
   + subjective Bayesian: probability strictly as personal degrees of belief
   + objective Bayesian: finding prior distributions that formally express ignorance w/ the hope that the resulting posterior is , in some sense, objective
   + empirical Bayesian: estimating the prior distribution from the data